GeekTrainer/learn-django/Module3/Module3_Unit5.md

 ![Django Admin Shelter Model](../Module3/Module3_Images/Module3_DjangoAdminNewShelter.PNG)

-As you can see the shelter that was entered previously through the Django API appears in the table.
+As you can see the shelter that was entered previously through the Django ORM appears in the table.
 Now go ahead and click on the shelter name.

 ![Shelter Information](../Module3/Module3_Images/Module3_DjangoAdminShelterInfoMistake.PNG)